The Boulevardier is a classic, three-ingredient cocktail. It's a simple drink recipe made with bourbon, Campari, and sweet vermouth in equal parts.

 A strip of orange zest is the classic choice, but some like to add a cocktail cherry as well.

-Technically, it should be stirred.
-The rule is that only drinks with juice in them should be shaken.
+Technically a Boulevardier cocktail should be stirred.
+The rule is that drink recipes with juice in them should be shaken, those without should be stirred.
 But, truly, if you like to shake it till it's icy cold, go for it.

 Yes!
-Both are acceptable.
-Drink it how you like it!
+Both are acceptable for a Boulevardier, drink it how you like it!
 Do what suits your mood.

 - You can substitute rye for the bourbon in this drink recipe.
 This will make the taste a little spicier and give it a bit more bite.

-- If you really want to get creative, swap the vermouth for amaro (so many choices and flavors) or port!
+- If you really want to get creative, swap the vermouth for port or amaro (so many choices and flavors!)

 When to serve a Boulevardier